tgwaAo/detect-arrow/README.md

 "extract_features.py" extracts features to use them for comparison in ai.
 "test_picture.py" is a file for testing with a local file.
 "test_camera.py" is a file to test searching and measurement with your camera.

-USAGE:

-Adjust the second parameter in "cam_data.txt" to your camera.
-The first is 126.5 and should not be changed.
-The second has a value of 730 for my example picture and the value for 1280 * 960 is around 1117.
-Please recognize that your paper could be rotated, which results in a different distance.

-You can simply start testing with

-python3 test_picture.py -i 50_cm.jpg

-If you want to build the ai yourself, you can just start "train_arrows.py".

-To use your own camera, change the second value of "cam_data.txt" to the focal length of your camera in pixels and start "test_camera.py"